IvicaPetrsoric/TechTeam/README.md

 # TechTeam
 TechTeam is a simple iOS application for showing a list of employees.
-The employees are fetched from personal API which is removed from repo.
+Main features are ussage of MVVVM/RxSwift with combination of UIKit and SwiftUI.

 # Installation
 After cloning the project it is required to run pod install and run .xcworkspace.